kelvin8773/data-algorithm/README.md

 ## Note

-- Coding main done in **RUBY**, I might later update Other Languages if possible.

 - Welcome to re-use my code, make a PR if you think there are better way to tackle the problems, thanks!

+- Coding mainly done in **RUBY**, I might update other languages later.

 - Code are share as it is, use it on your own risk.